 There is no reason that you can’t have fun while paying off debt…you just need to be a little more creative about your activities.

-Instead of going out to dinner, have your friends all bring a few ingredients and make a recipe together.
+Instead of going out to dinner, have your friends bring a few ingredients and make a recipe together.
 Borrow books and movies from the library instead of buying them.

 Don’t be shy about suggesting alternatives to expensive activities…but also don’t be surprised (or take offense) if your friends still want to go out without you sometimes.